cvut/maven-support/README.md

 root-parent
 -----------

 This is the root parent with basic plugins and profiles.
-It automatically checks Java code with [checkstyle] \(rules are defined in [checkstyle.xml]), runs integration tests, collects metrics for code coverage analysis (when **ci** profile enabled), deploys sources and JavaDocs in deploy phase etc.
+It automatically checks classpath for duplicate classes with [duplicate-finder], checks Java code with [checkstyle] \(rules are defined in [checkstyle.xml]), runs integration tests, collects metrics for code coverage analysis (when **ci** profile enabled), deploys sources and JavaDocs in deploy phase etc.

 It’s preconfigured to deploy artifacts to [the faculty repository](https://repository.fit.cvut.cz/maven) ([more info][wiki-maven-repos]), but it also provides the profile _sonatype-deploy_ for deploying artifacts to